Pajsije of Janjevo: Life

-In November 1642, a Roman Catholic emissary, Francesco Leonardi (missionary), arrived in Peć.
+In 1642, a Roman Catholic emissary, Francesco Leonardi (missionary), arrived in Peć.
 In the pope's name, he tried to start negotiations towards a union.
 Patriarch Pajsije, together with two bishops, discussed this with him.
 Pajsije was strongly against the filioque.
 He was ready to recognize the pope's primatum honoris, but only if the pope gave up the filioque, azyme, and other new teachings.
 This was stated in a synodical letter that was sent to Rome.
 At the time, the Roman Curia had a program of compulsory conversion to Catholicism that would transfer Serbs into Croats by first having them join the Uniate Church, like in Kiev.
 In 1640, the Vatican's Sacred Congregation for the Propaganda of the Faith (Congregation for the Evangelization of Peoples) sought to gain Mardarije Kornečanin of Montenegro and Patriarch Pajsije, to the church union.
 Mardarije was also in favour of placing Montenegro under Venetian suzerainty.
 On the other hand, Pajsije's policy was far more prudent, his goal being that of balancing his nation's best interests between the East and the West.

 With a conciliatory policy, Pajsije managed to alleviate the hardship of slavery and promote the Serbian spiritual and national revival, constantly reminding his people of their glorious past and Serbian statehood.
 By his wise policy and correct relationship towards Serbian cultural inheritance, Patriarch Pajsije succeeded in creating an atmosphere which produced an unexpected enthusiasm for building and decorating temples.
 He did not forget Niš, as well.
 In 1647, in his last days of life, he noted in the book that he was always carrying with himself - "Peć Memorabilia: Dorotej, Niš".
 The question has remained unanswered whether he visited Niš with the mentioned Dorotej or he may have sent his assistant Dorotej to Niš.
 Nevertheless, this is a valuable document and an important confirmation of the enlightened activities of Patriarch Pajsije in the area of Niš.
 His presence at Niš, as well as throughout the Serbian Patriarchate of Peć, contributed to the revival of cultural and religious life.
 His activities in the Niš region are reflected in the construction and restoration of Serbian churches and monasteries, as well as in the work of producing book, printing and publishing.
 In the seventeenth century, Patriarch Pajsije made great efforts to save older manuscripts, which he himself rebound and placed in safer monasteries or returned to their owners.

 Patriarch Pajsije used his time in rebuilding and repairing churches, transliterating, and translating books.
 The church in Morača Monastery was painted in 1614 by Hilandar monks.
 Serbian noblemen rebuilt the Dobrilovina Monastery in 1614 and its church in Čukojevac.
 The patriarch was an avid book collector.
 Western diplomats who traveled to the Southeastern Europe bore witness that the Serbian Patriarchate of Peć was well-organized.

-He canonized the last ruler from the Nemanjići dynasty, Emperor Stefan Uroš V. Patriarch Pajsije was forced to visit Constantinople in 1641 to obtain protection from local Turkish governors.
+He canonized the last ruler from the Nemanjići dynasty, Emperor Stefan Uroš V. Patriarch Pajsije was forced to visit Constantinople in 1641 to obtain protection from local Ottoman governors.